ray-project/ray/doc/source/data/faq.rst

 * **Supported data types:** `NVTabular <https://github.com/NVIDIA-Merlin/NVTabular>`__ only supports tabular (Parquet, CSV, Avro) data, while Ray Data supports many other file formats.
-* **Lower overhead:** Datasets is lower overhead: it supports zero-copy exchange between processes, in contrast to the multi-processing-based pipelines used by Petastorm.
+* **Lower overhead:** Datastreams is lower overhead: it supports zero-copy exchange between processes, in contrast to the multi-processing-based pipelines used by Petastorm.
-* **Heterogeneous compute:** NVTabular doesn't support mixing heterogeneous resources in dataset transforms (e.g. both CPU and GPU transformations), while Ray Data supports this.
+* **Heterogeneous compute:** NVTabular doesn't support mixing heterogeneous resources in datastream transforms (e.g. both CPU and GPU transformations), while Ray Data supports this.
 * **ML-specific ops:** NVTabular has a bunch of great ML-specific preprocessing operations; this is currently WIP for Ray Data: